KubeRocket/Kube-Rocket/README.md

-KubeRocet is a container cloud management platform that supports multiple clusters, multiple clouds, hybrid clouds, and multiple tenants.
+The kuberocket is a container cloud management platform that supports multiple clusters, multiple clouds, hybrid clouds, and multiple tenants.
 It is also a devops management platform.
 Based on Jenkins agent, it makes your building, testing and publishing easy.